turbot/guardrails-docs/docs/guides/hosting-guardrails/installation/install-tef/install-tef-and-new-vpc/index.md

 ## Step 4: Name Provisioned Product

 Select a Name for the provisioned project.
-Typically, this will be "tef"
+Typically, this will be `tef`.

 ![Name Provisioned Product](/images/docs/guardrails/guides/hosting-guardrails/installation/install-tef/install-tef-and-new-vpc/service-catalog-name-provisioned-product.png)